First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoil position identification

-The RPR events occur at different positions in the detector.
-The position determination in the ($X,Y$) plane is directly done using the pixelated micromegas readout, while the $z$ coordinate identification needs to use the information given by the electron diffusion.
+As seen in section~\ref{seq:RPR}, the RPR events occur at different positions in the detector.
+The position determination in the ($X,Y$) plane is made using the pixelated Micromegas readout, while the $z$ coordinate identification needs to use the information given by the electron diffusion.
 Indeed, the electron diffusion in the drift space is directly related to the $z_0$ coordinate via the probability density function of charge distribution on the anode plan.
-The Transverse/Longitudinal standard deviation of the charge dispersion follows a square root dependency on $z_0$, the distance of the track to the anode: $\sigma_{T/L} = D_{T/L}\sqrt{z_0}$.
-In order to obtain the distance of the track to the anode, we take the distance with respect to the centre of the track.
+The transverse/longitudinal standard deviation of the charge dispersion $\sigma_{T/L}$ follows a square root dependency on the distance of the track to the anode ($z_0$): $\sigma_{T/L}= D_{T/L}\sqrt{z_0}$, where $D_{T/L}$ is the diffusion coefficient.
+In order to obtain the distance of the track to the anode, we take the distance with respect to the center of the track.
 The diffusion coefficients $D_{T/L}$ at such pressure and electric field have been calculated using Magboltz~\cite{Biagi1999}, giving the following values:

-Figure~\ref{fig:TrackCathode} illustrates the diffusion effect on the track topology.
-The left and the right panels present tracks of a 41.1~keV cathode event and a 36.4~keVee anode event respectively.
-The diffusion due to the ionization electron collection dilutes the primary ionization electron density.
+Figures~\ref{fig:TrackCathode}~and~\ref{fig:TrackAnode} show respectively the NR tracks of a 41.1~keVee cathode event and a 36.4~keVee anode event.
+These figures illustrate the impact of the ionization electron diffusion on the track topology.
 It affects the measurement of the track length and the track width ($\Delta X/\Delta Y$) depending on the $z_0$ track coordinate.
-Close to the anode, the electron diffusion is negligible.
-Close to the cathode, the electron diffusion is maximal.
+As illustrated in figure~\ref{fig:TrackAnode}, close to the anode, the electron diffusion is negligible.
+However, as illustrated by figure~\ref{fig:TrackCathode}, close to the cathode the electron diffusion is maximal.
 In that case, the edges of the primary electron density from cathode events are not completely sampled by the pixelated anode due to the strip thresholds.
 It implies that the measured track length after a diffusion deconvolution is misestimated.

-The right panel shows the definition of $\Delta X_i/\Delta Y_i$, the width of the $i^{st}$ time-slice along the $x/y$ axis.
-Then, in order to estimate the transverse contribution of the diffusion, we defined an observable called Mean Projected Diffusion (MPD)~$\overline{\mathcal{D}}$ as:
+The 2D projections on the (X,Z) and (Y,Z) planes of the bottom panel show the definition of $\Delta X_i/\Delta Y_i$, the width of the $i^{st}$ time slice along the $x/y$ axis.
+Then, in order to estimate the transverse contribution of the diffusion, we defined an observable called Mean Projected Diffusion \footnote{MPD} as: